001: Whittington Stone

 004: Lauderdale House

-highgate Lauderdale House, built c.1580, probably for merchant Sir Richard Martin, Mayor of London; remodelled in 1645.
-During the 1660s it was owned by the Earl of Lauderdale (the ‘L’ of CABAL); visitors included Charles II and Samuel Pepys, but the claim that Nell...
+004: Lauderdale House Read more at the Lauderdale House site Lauderdale House, built c.1580, probably for merchant Sir Richard Martin, Mayor of London; remodelled in 1645.
+During the 1660s it was owned by the Earl of Lauderdale (the ‘L’ of CABAL); visitors included...